 Before you fall asleep, let's talk about love!!!!! - Isn't that what you wanna hear anyway? lol

 I'm looking for a nice, good girl, definitely grounded.
 Who is very secure (No drama please) who knows what she wants out of life.
-Someone who is serious about a real deep and meaningful relationship (Does not sleep around or is a multi-dater) Someone who at some point is interested in settling down and hopefully start a family when the time is right. - That being said!
+Someone who is serious about a real deep and meaningful relationship. - Who at some point is interested in settling down and hopefully start a family when the time is right. - That being said!
 Also realize that it takes time to get to know someone, so don't tell me on the first date that you have a 1-year plan, which is to find a husband, getting pregnant and buying a house in the suburbs. - We men have a word for that "PRESSURE"

 Back in Denmark, I was in the military for a while, but also worked with handicapped and mentally disturbed children.